stephen-bunn/file-config/docs/source/getting-started.rst

 >>> ProjectConfig() is ProjectConfig()
 False

-One of main features that :mod:`file_config` provides is the ability to generate a `JSONSchema <https://json-schema.org/>`_ dictionary to use for validating the state of a config instance.
+One of main features that :mod:`file_config <file_config._file_config>` provides is the ability to generate a `JSONSchema <https://json-schema.org/>`_ dictionary to use for validating the state of a config instance.
-You can get the schema by passing a config class to the :func:`file_config.build_schema` method.
+You can get the schema by passing a config class to the :func:`~.schema_builder.build_schema` method.

 >>> file_config.build_schema(ProjectConfig)
 {'$id': 'ProjectConfig.json',